TaoHuang0/Trade_NC/README.md

 Can be polished and actually put in use among UNC students and even students from nearby universities.

 ## Demo Video
-https://youtu.be/U2RxBFLT-jQ
+Here is a demo video about how to use (login, post items, delete items, etc) our website: https://youtu.be/U2RxBFLT-jQ